 - Teams of six students

-- realize a data mining project (online, for instance using MS Teams or other collaboration tools)
+- 1. realize a data mining project

-- write a 10 page summary of the project and the methods employed in the project (online, for instance using Overleaf)
+- write a 10 page summary of the project and the methods employed in the project

 - 3. present the project results to the other students

 - 10 minutes presentation + 5 minutes discussion

-- online, using ZOOM
+- presentations will be offline if Corona permits

 - Final mark for the course

 - 20 % written summary about the project

 - 5 % project presentation

-- 75 % written exam (online, open book)
+- 75 % written exam